 At the Shimer Great Books School, our idea of education is, in a word, radical.
 As that which is “radical” both comes from and gets to the “root” of things, we offer a program that looks to the original aims and methods of the liberal arts tradition to investigate the roots of the human condition and how best to understand ourselves, individually and together.

 We do this, as we explain in more detail below, primarily by meeting regularly to discuss these questions in small seminar courses of no more than 14 students and one faculty member.
 Every discussion begins with a text or object that has helped define the fundamental terms in which we have understood ourselves and our world around the world through historical time.
 But the direction our discussions take is decided largely by class members.
 Faculty serve as guides rather than experts, allowing students to develop their analytical and creative faculties in a challenging but supportive environment.

 In this way, at Shimer you will cultivate habits of open-minded but critical inquiry about an exciting variety of topics, from the origins of life and definitions of beauty to the bases of our knowledge and grounds of moral judgment.
 In the end, you will be prepared to meet virtually any challenge, whether at work or in any other arena of life and to lead a life of insight and responsible choices.
-Faculty will help you develop the intellectual proficiency and versatility necessary for thriving into the 21st century while you keep in view what is both constant and new in human experience.
+Faculty will help you develop the intellectual proficiency and versatility necessary for thriving into the 21st century while you keep in view both what is constant and new in human experience.
 Many of the skills we practice are broad but, for that, reliable and universally effective.
 Above all, we will work with you to develop